Civic Museum il Correggio: History of the palace

 The museum was founded in 1995, only to close the following October 1996 due to a local earthquake.
 The archive and library were not both restored until 2004.

 History of the collections

 With the plunder and dispersal of the art and furnishings of the Princes of Collegio, the first collection that the commune could assemble was a series of Flemish tapestries that were protected.
 In 1786, these were exhibited in the buildings formerly belonging to the Padri Scolopi.
 In 1813, the commune was able to collect a number of historical portraits from various families.
-They would assemble collections of works by local engravers such as Giuseppe Asioli, Samuele Jesi, Delfino Delfini, and Francesco Redenti.
-In 1859, the mayor Ferdinando Asioli, reorganized a series of canavases that were copies of works by Antonio Correggio, previously owned by Ercole Scarabelli.
+They would assemble collections of works by local engravers such as Giuseppe Asioli, Samuele Jesi, Delfino Delfini (1802-1843), and Francesco Redenti.
+In 1859, the mayor Ferdinando Asioli, reorganized a series of canvasses that were copies of works by Antonio Correggio, previously owned by Ercole Scarabelli.
 Asioli was also able to obtain a large series of engravings by Paolo Toschi.
 Other works would enter the collection after the suppression of religious orders and from deconsecrated local churches.